Castricum

 Castricum ([ˈkɑstrikʏm]) is a municipality and a town in the province of North Holland in the Netherlands.

 Castricum is a seaside town in the province of North Holland.
-It draws in a fair share of tourists who mainly come to visit the beach and nearby dune landscape.
-In Castricum's vicinity there is also the lake of Alkmaar-Uitgeest which offers various sailing and windsurfing opportunities.
+It attracts tourists who come mainly to visit the beach and nearby dune landscape.
+Lake of Alkmaar-Uitgeest is in the vicinity, with facilities for sailing and windsurfing.

 History

 On 6 October 1799, a Franco-Dutch army under Guillaume Brune defeated an Anglo-Russian army under Ralph Abercromby and the Duke of York in the Battle of Castricum.

 The municipalities of Akersloot and Limmen merged into the municipality of Castricum on 1 January 2002.

 Population centres

-The municipality of Castricum is made up of the following towns, villages and/or districts: Castricum, Akersloot, Bakkum, De Woude, Limmen.
+The municipality of Castricum is made up of the towns, villages and districts of: Castricum, Akersloot, Bakkum, De Woude and Limmen.

 Transportation

 The town is served by Castricum railway station.
-From here there are 4 trains an hour to Amsterdam, with a journey time of 28 minutes.
+It has regular trains to Amsterdam, with a journey time of 19 minutes.

 Local government

-The municipal council of Castricum consists of 25 seats, which are divided as follows:
+The municipal council of Castricum consists of 25 seats which, after the 2022 election, divided as follows: